Using typing.Self for Fluent Interfaces in Python

 Exact Syntax for Chainable Builder Methods

-Direct annotation syntax replaces complex generic constraints.
-Each method explicitly declares Self as its return type.
-This guarantees the exact instance type propagates through the chain.
-You must avoid annotating __init__ with Self.
-Constructors return None implicitly.
+Each method explicitly declares Self as its return type, guaranteeing the exact instance type propagates through the chain.
+Do not annotate __init__ with Self — constructors implicitly return None.

-Static checker validation requires strict mode configuration.
-The following implementation passes mypy --strict and pyright --strict without casting.
+The following implementation passes mypy --strict and pyright --strict without casting:

 from typing import Self, Callable